 Because he begins in the afternoon, the man does not walk far that day.
 At nightfall, he lies down under the stars, but the cold autumn air makes sleeping difficult.
-After a while, he gathers leaves around him, curls up shivering, and falls asleep.
+After a while, he gathers leaves around himself and falls asleep shivering.
 He dreams of a beautiful woman who speaks to him in a foreign language.
 She seems to want something from him, but he is unable to interpret what it is.

 When he awakens, he is comfortable and warm.
-He sits up and finds himself covered by a thick blanket.
+He sits up and finds himself beneath a woolen blanket.
 The discovery amazes him, and to his further astonishment, food and a bowl of milk are on the ground next to him.

-He looks around and, seeing no one, wraps the blanket around his shoulders and partakes of the food, which consists of sweet cakes and cheese.
+He looks about and, seeing no one, wraps himself in the blanket and partakes of the food, which consists of sweet cakes and cheese.
 Then he drinks the milk, which is mostly cream and is warm and sweet.
-After eating and drinking his fill, he washes the bowl in a nearby stream, wraps it in the blanket, and continues on his journey.
+After eating and drinking his fill, he washes the bowl in a nearby stream, folds it in the blanket, and continues on his journey.

 He walks for hours, and as he progresses, the forest becomes denser and darker.
 The gloominess makes him uneasy, but he shakes off his anxiety and camps by a stream.
-He has saved a portion of the cheese and sweet cakes, so he consumes them and is sorry he has no milk.
+He has saved a portion of the food, so he consumes it and is sorry he has no milk.
 He wants to make a fire, but he has nothing with which to light it, so he resigns himself to the darkness.

 He curls up under the blanket and sleeps soundly until morning.
-Upon awakening, he finds at his side more sweet cakes and cheese, as well as frothy milk in another bowl.
-He cheerily downs the breakfast, and he now has two bowls to carry in the blanket.
-The first bowl is round and smooth, and the second one is square with figures engraved in the sides.
+Upon awakening, he finds at his side more sweet cakes and cheese as well as frothy milk in another bowl.
+He cheerily downs the breakfast, and now he has two bowls to carry in the blanket.
+The first bowl is round and smooth, and the second one is square with figures engraved on the sides.
 Each is carved out of wood and polished into an artistically rendered piece.

 He sets out walking again, and by midday the forest thins.
 After stopping briefly under an oak tree to rest, he comes to a winding stream and decides to follow it.
 The water is clear and pure, and being near it fills him with gladness.

 This goes on for many days and nights.
-By day he walks through the countryside, and in the evening he wraps himself in the blanket to sleep.
-Miraculously, each morning he finds fresh cakes, cheese, and milk to sustain him.
+By day he walks through the countryside, and in the evening he covers himself with the blanket to sleep.
+Miraculously, each morning he finds fresh sweet cakes, cheese, and milk at his side.
 He is grateful for the gifts, but he wonders about their origin, especially that of the bowls.
 He has quite a collection of them, and no two are alike.

 After a while, so many bowls accumulate that he is no longer able to carry them, and he is forced to make a decision.
-Either he must leave some of his treasures behind, or he must remain where he is and make a new life.
-The bowls have unique shapes and are elaborately carved of the finest woods, and he prizes them as works of art.
+Either he must leave some of his treasures behind or remain where he is and make a new life.
+The bowls have unique shapes and are elaborately sculpted from the finest woods, and he prizes them as works of art.

 He foresees two problems with respect to merchandising the bowls.
 First, he has become attached to them, and parting with them will not be easy.
 Second, he has not seen another human being since setting out on his journey.
-Although he finds sweet cakes, cheese, and milk each day, he is alone.
-He arranges his wares attractively on wooden shelves and waits for customers, but no one comes.
+Although he finds food and milk each day, he is alone.
+He arranges his bowls attractively on wooden shelves and waits for customers, but no one comes.

 One day he sees two men on the riverbank downstream, and he shouts and waves to attract their attention.
-The strangers step onto a raft, push off, and float down the river without seeing his gesticulations.
+The strangers step onto a raft, push off, and ride away without seeing his gesticulations.
 The man stops waving and is sad.

 Several days pass, and the man decides to build his own raft and float downriver to sell his bowls.
 He gathers some small logs, lashes them together with ropes that he weaves from vines, loads his belongings onto the craft, and looks back at his little cabin.

-The man lives to become old, and the wooden bowls fill several lean-tos that he constructs nearby.
-He places the more pleasing ones around the cabin as decorations, and he stacks the others neatly in the outbuildings.
+The man lives to be old, and the wooden bowls fill several lean-tos that he constructs nearby.
+He places the more pleasing ones inside the cabin as decorations, and he stacks the others neatly in the outbuildings.